solana-labs/solana/metrics/scripts/README.md

 `$ ./start.sh`

 Metrics are enabled on a per-shell basis which means you must `source` the following scripts in each shell in which you start an application you wish to collect metrics from.
-For example, if running a Solana fullnode you must call `source ./enable.sh` before starting the node.
+For example, if running a Solana fullnode you must call `source ./enable.sh` before starting the node:

 `$ source ./enable.sh`

 Once metrics have been started and you have an application running you can view the metrics at:

 http://localhost:3000/d/local/local-monitor

+To test that things are working correctly you can send a test airdrop data point and then check the metrics dashboard:

+`$ ./test.sh`

 Stop metric services: